Factbox: Hydrogen's many colours

-June 18 (Reuters) - Italy has plans for a 1 gigawatt-per-year electrolyser factory as it strives to become a hub for green hydrogen in Europe, documents showed and sources said.
-L2N2O00XM
+(Reuters) - Italy has plans for a 1 gigawatt-per-year electrolyser factory as it strives to become a hub for green hydrogen in Europe, documents showed and sources said.
+[L2N2O00XM]

 Sectors including energy, steel and chemicals are looking to develop large-scale hydrogen applications to help reduce carbon emissions and avert global warming.